srini-pro/JSON-to-CSV/index.md

-## Welcome to GitHub Pages
+## Welcome to Json to CSV

 You can use the [editor on GitHub](https://github.com/srini-pro/JSON-to-CSV/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+###

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Json vs CSV
+Json can be used in html js python more ,viwers aren't good and in loww supply

 ```markdown
 Syntax highlighted code block